Harvard vs Yale vs Princeton: Which Ivy League University Is Right for You?

 • Yale University: Best known for the humanities, arts, and music.
 Great for students who thrive in creative and liberal arts environments.

-• Princeton University: Renowned for engineering, mathematics, and public policy, with a strong focus on undergraduate education.
+• Princeton University: Renowned for engineering, mathematics, and public policy, with a strong focus on undergraduate education and small class sizes.

 Other Ivy League schools: